Pithikos/django-compressor-postcss/README.md

 PostCSS for django-compressor
 ============================
 This module will let you use PostCSS as a filter with django-compressor.
-You can use any postcss plugin you wish (assuming it is installed).
+You can use any postcss plugin you wish (assuming the plugin is installed).

 Installation
 ------------